 As a Korean-American, I grew up drinking barley tea and still drink it all year-round.
 I have it hot in the winter and iced in the summer.

-Almost all restaurants in Korea will have barley tea if you ask for it or they’ll just serve you barley tea instead of water.
+A good number of restaurants in Korea will have barley tea if you ask for it or they’ll just serve you barley tea instead of water.

 What Does Barley Tea Taste Like?